-Provide reliable and objective reports and information about City programs and services.
+- Provide reliable and objective reports and information about City programs and services.

-- Provide City employees with training on their responsibility to avoid and report fraud, waste, and abuse of City resources.
+- Train City employees on their responsibility to avoid and report fraud, waste, and abuse of City resources.

 - Actively work with departments and the City Manager to identify and remove barriers to successful implementation of audit recommendations.